nathan-fiscaletti/coattail/README.md

 # Create the action that will be used later.
 $ coattail action create 'first-action'

-# Start the server.
-Server must be running for other Coattail
+# Start the service.
+Service must be running for other Coattail
 # instances to add this instance as a Peer.
-$ coattail server start --headless
+$ coattail service start --headless

 # Issue a new token.
 Token will be copied to the clipboard.
 $ coattail token issue